haomo-ai/Cam4DOcc/README.md

 | future frames | 4 | n_future_frames |
 | extension frames | 6 | n_future_frames_plus |

+Our proposed OCFNet can still perform well while being trained with partial data.
+Please try to decrease `train_capacity` if you want to explore more details with sparser supervision signals.

 ## TODO
 The tutorial is being updated ...